Spanish Major

 Total Hours121

-Students majoring in Spanish who are interested in teaching in grades PK-12 can dual major in World Languages Education (PK-12).
-Upon successful completion of the dual major, SJU degree requirements, and required certification exams, teacher candidates may apply to obtain an Instructional I World Language PK-12 Education Teaching Certificate from the State of Pennsylvania.
+Students majoring in Spanish who are interested in teaching in grades PK-12 can double major in Spanish and World Languages Education (PK-12).
+Upon successful completion of the double major, SJU degree requirements, and required certification exams, teacher candidates may apply to obtain an Instructional I World Language PK-12 Education Teaching Certificate from the State of Pennsylvania.
 Students must also maintain an overall GPA of 3.0 or higher to obtain teacher certification upon graduation.

 See the Spanish major for specific requirements.